matthw/matthw.github.io/content/posts/2023/barbhack-2023-illusion/index.md

 # 2. Reversing

-There's a number TLS callbacks defined.
+There's a number of TLS callbacks defined.
 They will be executed before the entry point.

-Ghidra will automatically label them as `tls_callback_X` and x64dbg will break on them by default.
+Ghidra automatically labels them as `tls_callback_X` and x64dbg will auto break on them by default.

 We can see some odd stuff like a call to `VirtualQuery` that doesn't make any sense:
 ```C